shivros/ankimcp/README.md

 - Get detailed information about specific notes and cards
 - View review statistics for decks or your entire collection
 - Access card scheduling information and review history
+- Create, update, and delete notes and decks
+- Comprehensive permission system to control AI access
+- Protect sensitive decks and notes from modification

 ## Installation